cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 * |bot_prefix|\ cmute
 * |bot_prefix|\ cimageban

 This is achieved by **prepending** the target users with a time code.

+.. note:
-Please note that this time setting will overwrite the previous setting each time the command is run on a specified user: this also applies to converting a permanent action into a timed one and vice-versa, without removing the role on the target user.
+    This time setting will overwrite the previous setting each time the command is run on a specified user: this also applies to converting a permanent action into a timed one and vice-versa, without removing the role on the target user.

 (Common) Command Syntax
 -----------------------